Robert Anderson (Australian general): First World War

 In 1915, Anderson provided advice on the re-organisation of the paymaster's branch of the Defence Department, struggling to cope with the expansion of the military as a result of the war, and which was subsequently implemented by the Minister of Defence, George Pearce.
 He also reported on the management of certain government departments.

 Late that year, Anderson was appointed deputy quartermaster general of the Australian Imperial Force (AIF), then based in Egypt.
 Brought in to implement business practices to the organisation of AIF logistics, he was made a colonel and successfully improved supply arrangements and established rest camps for soldiers on leave.
 When the AIF shifted to the Western Front in 1916, he relocated to London as commander of the Australian Administrative Headquarters.
 Within a few months, he had re-negotiated the supply and accounting arrangements then in place with the War Office for maintaining and supplying the AIF.

 Anderson's work in this capacity was such that by the end of the year, he had been promoted to brigadier general and recommended for appointment as a Companion of the Order of St Michael and St George by the AIF commander, General Sir William Birdwood.
 His award was duly gazetted in January 1917, and within a few months, he was appointed Knight Commander of the Order of St Michael and St George.
 His work in London completed, Anderson returned to Australia in late 1917, with stops in Egypt and France.
 In 1918, he chaired a commission in New Zealand on defence department expenditure.

 Later life

-After the war, Anderson advised the New South Wales government in relation to financial and commercial matters.
+After the war, Anderson advised the Government of New South Wales in relation to financial and commercial matters.
 He was also an advisor to the Commonwealth treasury.
 He gradually became an important part of the business community in Sydney, becoming involved as a chairman or director in a number of businesses.
-His wife, Jean, whom he married in 1891, gradually became seriously ill and died in December 1928.
+His wife, Jean—daughter of Robert Amos—whom he married in 1891, gradually became seriously ill and died in December 1928.
 Anderson himself died at his home on 30 December 1940, survived by seven children.